 January 11: Ogden City Proclaims this day to be Bernard DeVoto Day.

 January 24—“Three Portraits and One Subject: Ogden’s Bernard DeVoto.”
 This event is part of the Weber Historical Society’s ongoing historical lecture series and is sponsored jointly by the DeVoto Commemoration Committee and the WHS.
-The speakers and their topics are as follows:

 March 24—"Bernard Devoto’s The Western Paradox,” a Book Discussion led by Kathryn MacKay and hosted by Deborah Smith.